 Between 2005 and 2007, Falcon acquired 1,100 km2 of 3D seismic data and executed a six-well drilling programme on the Deep Makó Trough.
 Each well encountered thick sequences of hydrocarbon bearing rocks, and tests flowed hydrocarbons from each tested horizon.
 Several wells flowed gas on test and one well, Magyarcsanád-1, tested light oil.
 The Makó-7 results demonstrated the presence of a very large column of hydrocarbons in the well-bore.

 Current activity

-Falcon continues to review its operations in Hungary, evaluating all options available to the Group to deliver shareholder value.
+Falcon continues to maintain and safeguard its Hungarian wells and review its operations in Hungary, evaluating all options available to the Group to deliver shareholder value.
 The Group maintains its 100% interest in the Máko Trough.